Tripura is a state in the north eastern part of India with great antiquity.

 Tripura – area highlighted in Red colour on the India map

 The word Tripura in Samskrt means, “Three cities”.
-The named is derived from Devi Tripurasundari, the presiding deity of the Shakti Peeth temple in the state.
+The name is derived from Devi Tripurasundari, the presiding deity of the Shakti Peeth temple in the state.

 Our universe is divided into three dimensions, the gross, the subtle and the causal.
 These are poetically referred to as “The Three Citites”.
 The word Tripura thus represents the whole universe, constituting these three dimensions, which is a manifestation of Shakti, the Primordial Energy.